 - Getting over your fear of color is the most important part of the process.

-- Tony’s self-portraits, over several decades.
+- Tony’s self-portraits, done over several decades.

 - A self-deprecating self-portrait.

-- Text in Tony’s self-portrait drawing.
+- The role of text in Tony’s self-portrait drawing.

 As a free educational source, Art Prof uses Amazon affiliate links (found in this page) to help pay the bills.
 This means, Art Prof earns from qualifying purchases.